Search

 IAAT member £20

-If you’ve ever wondered how long treatments should be, how to manage demanding owners and if you should charge your client when it is not possible to treat the patient, this lecture is for you.
-Bringing together evidence based neuroscience and clinical theory, with her own experience in practice, Sara has designed this lecture for manual therapists, to give you more confidence in your own abilities and decision making.
+If you’ve ever wondered how long treatments should be, how to manage demanding owners and if you should charge your client when it is not possible to treat the patient, this lecture is for you, to give you more confidence in your own abilities and decision making.

 Online / Recorded CPD